 Further information: No win, no fee industrial disease claim

-Under a CFA, Waltham Cross injury claimants will also not have to pay any fees upfront.
+Waltham Cross injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Waltham Cross, Hertfordshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Waltham Cross, Hertfordshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?